A social enterprise that believes meaningful work helps people & business.

 Training should be employer-led

-Teaching skills to people that are needed by the labour market produces a more satisfied working population and increase employment rates long-term.
+Teaching skills to people that are needed by the labour market produces a more satisfied working population and increases employment rates long-term.

 Apprenticeships should encourage social mobility